 There are three main methods to use herbs to help.

-- Bathe the affected areas, thus putting the medicine right where it’s most needed, and to ease symptoms of itching and burning.
-You can use 1-3 drops of essential oils like clove, oregano or tea tree to your bath, or I cup of apple cider vinegar.
+Bathe the affected areas, thus putting the medicine right where it’s most needed, and to ease symptoms of itching and burning.
+You can use 1-3 drops of essential oils like clove oil, oil of oregano or tea tree oil to your bath, or 1 cup of apple cider vinegar.
 Calendula or thyme work too.